University Human Resources

 - Distributions upon termination of employment with Indiana University, assuming eligibility and vesting criteria have been met

 To be eligible to participate in the Plan, an employee must satisfy the Participant List Requirement and IU Retirement Plan Requirement described below and not be a member of an excluded class of employees.
+Also, as an administrative practice, IU requires that you must be in a paid status for a minimum of a semester prior to retiring and being eligible for benefits under this retirement plan.

 Participant List Requirement.
 An employee must be listed as an eligible participant in the IU Replacement Retirement Plan Eligible Participant List (Section H of the IU Replacement Retirement Plan Summary of Plan Provisions Document).